Javascript is either disabled or not supported by this browser. This page may not appear properly.

 Choose fabric that is lightweight, resists creasing, and is the same on both sides.
 Paper/tissue lame fabric comes in several metallic shades.
 Crystal organza and lightweight silky polyester also work well.

-For a medium sized flag use 1 yard of 45in wide (90cm of 112cm wide) fabric.
+For a medium sized flag use 1 yard of 45in (90cm of 112cm) width fabric.

 Ensure that all the fabric edges are straight and square and machine a narrow hem around both long edges and one short edge.
 Press with an iron on a cool setting..